originphp/website/source/docs/view/form-helper.md

 - id: (default:true) bool or set a string with the name that you want
 - name: change the name of the options
 - value: set the default value to be used by the input
+- escape: (default:true) escape values that are displayed

 Any other keys passed to the form inputs will be treated as attributes for html tag e.g. class, pattern,placeholder etc.